 An additional check on leaks and drips is to check for the presence of very long water use events, particularly those with very low mean flow rates, or to check for the presence of very large numbers of single-timestep events that contain a very small flowrate (and hence, volume).
 The latter may indicate a slow leak or drip that did not exceed the volume increment (less than 30 mL for these instruments, see Pollard, 2022) during every 10 s timestep.
-This may include legitimate use such as a small overflow from a hot water cylinder.
 Often such events registered the lowest possible mean flowrate for the instrument, corresponding to the minimum volume change within a single timestep.